Alchemist-X/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

 Fortunately, three main approaches have emerged to control state growth, each with distinct tradeoffs:

-**State Rent** introduces ongoing storage fees - if you want to keep data on-chain, you must continuously pay for that privilege.
+**State Rent** introduces ongoing storage fees - if users want to keep data on-chain, they must continuously pay for that privilege.
 This creates economic pressure to remove unnecessary state, similar to how cloud storage pricing encourages efficient data management.
 The challenge lies in implementation: suddenly charging rent for existing data could break thousands of applications that assumed permanent free storage.

 **State Expiry** takes a more aggressive approach by automatically removing state that hasn't been accessed for a certain period (e.g., one year).
 If users need expired state later, they must provide cryptographic proofs of its previous existence.
 This hard cap on state size comes at the cost of significant complexity - applications must now handle the possibility that their data might disappear.